-Did you know that before WWII the Estonian alcohol monopoly produced potato spirit with 98% content of alcohol, and this is one of the rare mentions about Estonians in Guinness World Records?
-Drinking was and it is still one of the cornerstones of local culture and tourism.
+Did you know that before WWII the Estonian alcohol monopoly produced potato spirit with 98% content of alcohol, and this is one of the rare mentions about Estonia in Guinness World Records?
+Drinking was and it is still one of the foundations of local culture and tourism.

 BTW, the same Finnish guy Peke, who runs this place, also runs new vineyards and a wine tourism farm on the island of Muhu.
 Yes, even in our cold climate!